 Fall 2008: We went skydiving for my birthday.
 This was when I fell in love with jumping off things.
 I dream of going base jumping someday but Jack keeps saying “over my dead body.”
-Men do die younger than women, so statistics on my side.
+Men do die younger than women, so statistics on my side that I’ll get to basejump someday.
 (Yes, we’re morbid).

 Summer 2009: We hiked the JMT.
 It was an incredible experience that every hiker should definitely do.

 2010: We started Jack and Jill Travel (the site you’re on, right now… in case you don’t know).